yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/update-item.md

       ```text
       Updating table 'Series' with information about 'Supernatural (3)'...
-      Record updated with attributes 'info':
+      Record updated with 'info' attributes:
       series_info: Supernatural is an American television series created by Eric Kripke
       rating: 8.0
       release_date: 2005-09-13